heilaaks/snippy/README.rst

 Usage
 =====

-Snippy commands always include content operation and category.
-The content operation is one of the six basic operations and the category is either snippet or solution.
+Snippy command line commands always include content operation and category.
+The content operation is one of the six basic operations and the category is either snippet, solution or resource.
 The content category is snippet by default.
 Metadata attached to the content allows adding brief description of the content, single group to which the content belongs, list of tags to assist search operations and a list of links for more information about the content.

 Snippy tool outputs always OK after successful operation and NOK with a failure string in case of failure.
 You can use debug option with the command to investigate possible problems.
 For more detailed troubleshooting instructions, please refer to the `contributing instructions`_.

-The workflow section below contains the basic use cases.
-You can read more detailed documentation from the documentation hosted in the `Read the Docs`_.
+The workflow section below contains the basic use cases for command line interface.
+You can read more detailed documentation from the documentation hosted by the `Read the Docs`_.

 .. note::